adityatripathy0000/SpectrumInternship/README.md

 Atlast, in Linear Regression I used Ordinary Least Square(OLS) method for Backward Elimination of the attributes to find out which attributes affected the most.

-## Important Factors for Predicting:
+## Important attributes for affecting prediction of final_grade:
         1. age,
         2. famrel,
         3. absences,